Why Perfection is the Enemy of Progress (And What to Do Instead)

 What does "perfect is the enemy of progress" mean in a business context?

 It means the pursuit of a flawless outcome is preventing you from making any forward movement at all.
-In operations, this typically shows up as endless planning cycles, scope creep on projects, or teams refusing to implement a process change until every detail is figured out.
-The result is that nothing ships, and the problems you were trying to solve continue to cost you time and money.
+In operations, it shows up as endless planning cycles, scope creep, and implementations that never launch while the original problem keeps costing you money.

 How do you know when a plan is "good enough" to start executing?